Your shopping cart is currently empty!

 Head-necked monastery

-In the head-neck-hull farmhouse are the common areas for common use: the Popma room (living room), the large and small kitchen, the dining room, the library and upstairs room, the meditation attic and the chapel.
-Newly built are the nine guest rooms (suitable for one or two persons) and the residences for the monastics.
+The head-neck-torso farmhouse contains the communal areas for shared use: the Popmakamer (living room), the large and small kitchens, the dining room, the library and upstairs room, the meditation attic, and the chapel.
+Newly built are the nine guest rooms (suitable for one or two people) and the residences for the monks.

-The yard offers plenty of space with several gardens: the orchard, the courtyard garden with cloister, the herb garden, the puree and flower garden and the food garden (under construction).
-Here you 'hear' the silence, here you 'see' the darkness at night.
+The grounds offer plenty of space with various gardens: the orchard, the courtyard garden with cloister, the herb garden, the vegetable and flower garden, and the food garden (under construction).
+Here you can 'hear' the silence, here you can 'see' the darkness at night.
+Wikipedia has a page dedicated to the old monumental farmhouse 'It Westerhûs'.

 Experience the rhythm of the monastery